motech/modules/docs/source/cms_lite.rst

 OSGi Service APIs
 =================

 The CMS Lite module exposes its operations through an OSGi service interface called CMSLiteService.
-It also exports the :doc:`StreamContent </org/motechproject/cmslite/api/model/StreamContent>` and :doc:`StringContent </org/motechproject/cmslite/api/model/StringContent>` classes as part of its data model, which are used in the APIs and examples below.
+It also exports the :java:ref:`StreamContent <org.motechproject.cmslite.api.model.StreamContent>` and :java:ref:`StringContent <org.motechproject.cmslite.api.model.StringContent>` classes as part of its data model, which are used in the APIs and examples below.

 CMSLiteService
 --------------